willgoldby/Atom-Python-Setup-Tutorial/index.md

 # Customize Atom's default settings

-There are a number of editor settings that can be changed.
+There are a number of settings that change the editor.

 We'll make the following changes to the editor.